 The Parks & Recreation Commission received a presentation on proposed improvements at Bub Williamson Park on April 25, 2016.
 Members of the public were invited to attend and provide their input on the project.
 Regular updates are also being posted on social media and via the City's Vista Community Connections e-newsletter (sign up to receive the e-newsletter).

 This project is currently in the design phase.
 Conceptual designs were presented to the Parks & Recreation Commission in April, August and September 2016.
-The City Council will consider the project design in the spring of 2017.
-If approved, construction would begin in summer 2017.
+The City Council will consider the project design in the summer of 2017, if grant funding is awarded for the project.
+If grant funding becomes available and the design is approved, construction would begin in fall, 2017.
 City residents are encouraged to attend one of these meetings, or contact city staff directly to offer their feedback on the park design.

 Amenities & Programming Elements